-Ear pinning, also known as ear surgery or otoplasty, is a cosmetic procedure to improve the appearance of a person’s ears.
+Ear pinning, also known as ear surgery or otoplasty, is a cosmetic procedure to improve the appearance of a patient’s ears.
 Although otoplasty does not affect hearing, it can provide great psychological benefits to anyone who has been teased about the size or shape of their ears, has had a serious ear injury, or simply wants to improve their appearance.

-Otoplasty typically serves two functions: setting prominent ears back closer to the head, and reducing the size of large ears.
+Otoplasty typically serves two functions.
+This includes setting prominent ears back closer to the head and reducing the size of large ears.
 Additionally, patients who are missing ears from injury or other causes can have new ears constructed.
-Ear surgery may also be helpful for the following conditions:
+Ear surgery may be helpful for the following conditions:

 - Large or protruding ears

-- Lop ear (top of the ear folds downward or inward)
+- Lop ear where the top of the ear folds downward or inward

-Candidates for otoplasty may be anyone who feels self-conscious about their ears and wants to improve their appearance.
-Although the operation is most often performed on children aged four to fourteen, this procedure can be very beneficial to people of all ages.
+Candidates for otoplasty can be anyone in good health, who feels self-conscious about their ears, and wants to improve their appearance.
+Although the operation is most often performed on children, this procedure can be very beneficial to people of all ages.
 Ears are almost fully grown by age four allowing for early surgery.
 During your consultation, Dr. Hunsaker will discuss your goals with you so that you can achieve the ideal, but realistic results you desire.

 The Otoplasty Procedure

-An otoplasty generally lasts 1 1/2 to 2 hours and is performed on an outpatient basis.
+An otoplasty generally lasts 1 1/2 to 2 hours and is an outpatient procedure.
 The type of anesthesia used typically depends on the age of the patient.
-General anesthesia is recommended for very young patients, while local anesthesia and a sedative may be used for older children and adults.
+Dr. Hunsaker recommends general anesthesia for very young patients, while older children can choose a local anesthesia or a sedative.

-The otoplasty procedure begins with a small incision made behind the ear, in the natural crease where the ear meets the head.
-The cartilage is then sculpted and bent into its new position to achieve the desired appearance.
+Dr. Hunsaker will first make a small incision behind the ear, in the natural crease where the ear meets the head.
+Then, he sculpts the cartilage and bends it into its new position to achieve the desired appearance.
 In some types of otoplasty, Dr. Hunsaker can remove excess skin.
 However, in these cases, the cartilage is left in one piece and merely bent back on itself for a smaller-looking ear.

-After sculpting the cartilage to the preferred shape, sutures are used to hold the ear in the new position until healing is complete.
-A bandage is then wrapped around the head to ensure the new positioning.
+After sculpting the cartilage to the preferred shape, Dr. Hunsaker will place sutures to hold the ear in the new position until healing is complete.
+Then, we wrap a bandage around the head to ensure the new positioning.
 To achieve better balance, both ears may be operated on even if only one has a problem.

 Patients of all ages usually feel back to normal after a few hours, although the ears may ache or throb for a few days.
-Prescription medication will be made available to help alleviate any discomfort.
+Prescription medication is available to help alleviate any discomfort.

 After about one week following otoplasty, children may return to school and adults are often able to return to work and resume normal daily activities.
 After the ears have healed completely, there will usually be a faint scar on the back of the ears.
 However, because of the strategic placement of the incisions in ear surgery, the scars should be virtually unnoticeable and will typically fade with time.